VolumeFi/palomadex/README.md

-# Palomadex Core
+# Palomadex Astorport Core

-Multi pool type automated market-maker (AMM) protocol powered by smart contracts on the Palomachain.
+Multi pool type automated market-maker (AMM) protocol powered by smart contracts on the Palomachain as a fork of Astroport.

 ## General Contracts